honeytrap/honeytrap-docs/docs/concepts/framework.md

 ---

 {% capture overview %}
-This parts describes the architectural overview of the Honeytrap framwork
+This parts describes the architectural overview of the HoneyTrap framwork
 {% endcapture %}

-This parts describes the architectural overview of the Honeytrap framwork
+This parts describes the architectural overview of the HoneyTrap framwork